 At the time the provider requests an order to be added, this may occur when the specimen is already drawn or still needs to be drawn.
 The provider may not know which situation is in place.

-Therefore, we suggest that until we have more clarity on how the provider’s ordering system is updated with specimen collection information, the provider’s add-on order request is communicated as a regular order and may use, if known:
+Therefore, this guide suggests that until there is more clarity on how the provider’s ordering system is updated with specimen collection information, the provider’s add-on order request is communicated as a regular order and may use, if known:

 The placer order number, when using non-unique order numbers, of the original order; and/or